ethosdev/ethosdev.github.io/beacon-chain.md

 ## **Slashable Offences**

-There are three slashing conditions for validators.
-They can be described as a double proposal, an FFG surround vote, and an FFG double vote.
-An LMD GHOST vote is not slashable.
+There are four slashing conditions for validators.
+They can be described as a double proposal, an LMD GHOST double vote, an FFG surround vote, and an FFG double vote.

 A **double proposal** is a proposer proposing more than one block for their assigned slot.

+Similarly, an **LMD GHOST double vote** is a validator attesting to two different Beacon Chain heads for their assigned slot.

 A **surround vote** is a validator casting an FFG vote that _surrounds_ or is _surrounded by_ a previous FFG vote they made.
 Here are two examples based on a scenario that a validator made an FFG vote in Epoch 5 with a source of Slot 32 and target of Slot 128:

 - An FFG vote in Epoch 6 with a source of Slot 64 and target of Slot 96, would be an FFG vote that was **surrounded by** their Epoch 5 vote.
 - An FFG vote in Epoch 6 with a source of Slot 0 and target of Slot 160 would **surround** their FFG vote in Epoch 5.

-A **double vote** is a validator casting 2 FFG votes for any two targets at the same epoch.
+An **FFG double vote** is a validator casting 2 FFG votes for any two targets at the same epoch.
 This can happen during a fork.

 {% include fig.html img="Casper-FFG-Double-Vote-Example-1.png" alt="A Casper FFG double vote with both targets in Epoch 4" caption="In blue, the 2 FFG votes with both targets in Epoch 4, are a double vote when cast by the same validator." %}